 - Vegetarian version: try using a plant based ‘meat’ like Beyond Burger.

-If there is ever a recipe to make ahead, this is it.
+If there is ever an easy one-pot meal to make ahead, this is it.
 It tastes even better on day 2, day 3, day 4 and day 5.
 It will keep for at least a week in the fridge.
 (We eat a cup every day for lunch!).
 It also freezes well for 2-3 months.

 Instant Pot Cabbage Rolls Unstuffed